-1212.
+1211.
 PIPE INSTALLATION

 - i) Pipes shall only be laid in the presence of the Engineer or Engineer's Representative unless written authority from the Engineer has been granted - ii) No pipes shall be laid, nor lower bedding placed, until the formation has been inspected by the Engineer.
 The Contractor shall provide to the Engineer, a weekly schedule in advance indicating the dates and approximate times he expects to request such inspections - iii) Pipes generally shall be laid and jointed in accordance with the manufacturer's instructions.
 Extra excavation must not be carried out so as to avoid backfill, excessive deviation in joints and other irregularities.
-Otherwise, the pipe grade will follow the Drawings, with a continuous (but not necessarily uniform) fall towards washout-valves and rise towards air-valves.

-iv) Prior to laying, damage to linings or coatings shall be repaired in accordance with the manufacturer's instructions.
+Otherwise, the pipe grade will follow the Drawings, with a continuous (but not necessarily uniform) fall towards washout-valves and rise towards air-valves. - iv) The interior of pipes shall be perfectly clean before being laid and the Engineer may instruct pipe interiors to be cleaned or washed before the pipes are lowered into the trench.
+All brushes, trowels, welding rod stumps, pieces of mortar, dust and all foreign matter shall be removed from pipes immediately after laying.
+Once a section of pipeline has been cleaned, it shall be sealed off and shall not be entered again unless permitted by the Engineer in writing. - The Contractor shall at his own expense make good any damage to valves and fitting or clogging of off-takes or malfunctioning of fittings which result from his failure to keep the pipeline in a thoroughly clean condition. - v) Prior to laying, damage to linings or coatings shall be repaired in accordance with the manufacturer's instructions.
 Where, in the opinion of the Engineer, the damage to a pipe coating is significant and notwithstanding the repairs made in accordance with the manufacturer's instructions, the complete pipe shall be further protected by a polythene sleeve.
 The sleeve shall conform to ISO 8180 for steel pipes and EN 14628 for DI pipes and be of minimum thickness of 200 microns.
-It shall be strapped beyond the joints of adjoining pipes using a non-metallic strap around the pipe.

-If the damage is excessive and, in the Engineer's opinion, cannot be adequately repaired the Contractor shall replace the pipe(s).

-All costs of repairs to damaged coatings and linings, and / or replacement of individual pipes, shall be to the Contractors account.

-v) For DI pipes, before lowering into the trench or placing in position each pipe or casting shall be slung and sounded with a mallet to test for hair line cracks.
+It shall be strapped beyond the joints of adjoining pipes using a non-metallic strap around the pipe. - If the damage is excessive and, in the Engineer's opinion, cannot be adequately repaired the Contractor shall replace the pipe(s). - All costs of repairs to damaged coatings and linings, and / or replacement of individual pipes, shall be to the Contractors account. - vi) For DI pipes, before lowering into the trench or placing in position each pipe or casting shall be slung and sounded with a mallet to test for hair line cracks.
 Pipes that do not ring true will be discarded.
 For ferrous pipes with barrier coatings, the coating, and where appropriate the lining of every pipe shall be inspected by use of holiday detectors in accordance with NACE RP 0490.
 Unless otherwise authorised in writing by the Engineer to carry out such inspections in a nearby storage yard, such inspections shall be carried out at the trench side immediately prior to lowering into the trench.